 What Happens to a USB Drive When it is Formatted?

 When you format a USB drive—or any drive—your operating system installs a filesystem on it so it can store and organize data properly.
 Sometimes, formatting is necessary to make a drive usable, especially if it’s new, incompatible with the current setup, or has become corrupted and the system prompts you to format it.
-Windows offers a Quick and normal or full format which take very different approaches to prepare a disk for new data.
+Windows offers a Quick format and a normal (full) format, and they handle your data very differently.

 A Quick format simply creates a new filesystem, such as exFAT or NTFS, and prepares the drive for new data.
 It doesn’t erase the old data; it only removes the pointers that tell the operating system where the files are located.
 A Full format is a different beast.
 It doesn’t just prepare the drive for new data—it actively overwrites every sector with patterns like zeros or other predefined data.
 This process effectively destroys all existing data, which makes recovery virtually impossible (it also checks the drive for bad sectors to make sure it’s in good shape).